StevenClontz/auburn-puzzle-party/pages/parties/app11.md

 We can only support as many Solver Teams as we have Designer Teams who contribute two puzzles, but we will waitlist any interested Solver Teams in the meantime.

-**Registration will close on 2016 July 16.** Space will be limited to 10 total puzzles, so I recommend that you register early if you want to play (you can add a teammate at a later date).
+**Registration is closed to Deisgner Teams.** Contact the organizer ASAP if you want to join us as a Solver Team!

 * **Designer Teams**
   *(must design 1 or 2 puzzles before 2016 July 23)*
     * Eric Harshbarger and Hope Landrum (2 puzzles)
     * Zachary Sarver and Andrew Owens (2 puzzles)
-    * Robert Ford and Tim Hardwick (2 puzzles)
+    * Robert Ford and Tim Hardwick (1 puzzle)
     * Cathlena Martin and Stephen Bennett (2 puzzle)
 * **Solver Teams**
-    * *(none)*
+    * Mark Brady and Tracy Cobbs
+    * Paul Daniel and ???

 ## Thanks to our Sponsor